• Voices of Gardiner

 [An image of CONN and WINKLER’S characters and the rest of the main cast of the ANIMATED series.]

-Did you know how the CREATORS of “GREASE” first met?
+Do you know how the CREATORS of “GREASE” first met?

-According to VANITY FAIR, “GREASE” was written by JIM JACOBS, an ADVERTISING COPYWRITER, and WARREN CASEY [April 20, 1935 – NOV.
+According to VANITY FAIR, “GREASE” was WRITTEN by JIM JACOBS, an ADVERTISING COPYWRITER, and WARREN CASEY [April 20, 1935 – NOV.
 8, 1988], a HIGH SCHOOL ART TEACHER, who met through an amateur THEATER GROUP in CHICAGO in the SIXTIES.
 The two bonded over their love of DOO-WOOP songs from the previous decade and wrote a play about HIGH SCHOOL kids from that era.
 “GREASE” premiered in CHICAGO in 1971, and made its way to NEW YORK CITY a year later.
 When its film rights became available, it was purchased by ALAN CARR [MAY 27, 1937 – JUNE 29, 1999], who PRODUCED the film.

 [CASEY]